BitPhinix/slate-yjs/docs/api/slate-yjs-core/yjs-plugin.md

 #### `connect(editor: YjsEditor): void`

-Connect the editor to the shared type by overwriting the current editor value with the in the shared root contained document and registering the appropriate event listeners.
+Connect the editor to the shared type by overwriting the current editor value with the in the shared root contained state and registering the appropriate event listeners.

 #### `disconnect(editor: YjsEditor): void`